-To Board of Directors and the Shareholders of Medley Capital Corporation
+To the Board of Directors and Shareholders of Medley Capital Corporation

-We have audited the accompanying consolidated statements of assets and liabilities of Medley Capital Corporation (the Company), including the consolidated schedules of investments, as of September 30, 2016 and 2015, and the related consolidated statements of operations, changes in net assets, and cash flows, for each of the three years in the period ended September 30, 2016.
+We have audited the accompanying consolidated statements of assets and liabilities of Medley Capital Corporation (the Company), including the consolidated schedules of investments, as of September 30, 2017 and 2016, and the related consolidated statements of operations, changes in net assets, and cash flows, for each of the three years in the period ended September 30, 2017.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.

 We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-Our procedures included confirmation of investments owned as of September 30, 2016 and 2015 by correspondence with the custodian, directly with designees of the portfolio companies and debt agents, as applicable.
+Our procedures included confirmation of investments owned as of September 30, 2017 and 2016 by correspondence with the custodian, directly with designees of the portfolio companies and debt agents, as applicable, or by other appropriate auditing procedures where replies were not received.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the consolidated financial position of Medley Capital Corporation at September 30, 2016 and 2015, and the consolidated results of its operations, changes in its net assets, and its cash flows, for each of the three years in the period ended September 30, 2016 in conformity with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the consolidated financial position of Medley Capital Corporation at September 30, 2017 and 2016, and the consolidated results of its operations, changes in its net assets, and its cash flows, for each of the three years in the period ended September 30, 2017 in conformity with U.S. generally accepted accounting principles.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), Medley Capital Corporation's internal control over financial reporting as of September 30, 2016, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework) and our report dated December 8, 2016 expressed an unqualified opinion thereon.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), Medley Capital Corporation's internal control over financial reporting as of September 30, 2017, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework) and our report dated December 7, 2017 expressed an unqualified opinion thereon.

-/s/ Ernst and Young LLP

-New York, New York December 8, 2016
+/s/ Ernst and Young LLP New York, New York December 7, 2017